projectcalico/calico/networking/use-ipvs.md

 ### Value

 No matter where you are on your journey with container networking, iptables will serve you well.
-However, if you are scaling above 1,000 services, it’s worth looking at potential performance improvements using kube-proxy IPVS mode.
+However, if you are scaling above 1,000 services, it's worth looking at potential performance improvements using kube-proxy IPVS mode.

 ### Features